For the fifteenth day of blogtober I’m going to share a non-fiction genre that is near and dear to my heart: natural women’s health.

 Flower essences can be very supportive in helping with emotional and spiritual shifts and are a powerful energetic medicine, but PPD can be life-threatening.
 Make sure that you have a support system in place before supplementing your care with flower essences.(more…)

 Flower essences for labor induction?
 Can it be?

 Flower essences on their own?
 No, probably not.
 But while flower essences and Traditional Chinese Medicine are two separate systems, TCM theory opens the door to using flower essences as part of a natural birth plan.

-Many births are delayed and labors prolonged because of the emotional and hormonal state of the mother.
+Many births are delayed and labors prolonged because of the emotional and hormonal state of the birthing person.
 Birth can be stressful and scary, and sometimes we’re carried away by the hormones tearing their way through our systems.
-Flower essences can help bring us back into harmony, and anchor us in a place where we can trust the process, relax into the flow and enjoy the beauty of our graduation from mom-to-be to mama (or even, multi-mama).
+Flower essences can help bring us back into harmony, and anchor us in a place where we can trust the process, relax into the flow and enjoy the beauty of our graduation from parent to parent to be.(more…)

 Last weekend I was sitting in my mother in law’s house and I found myself craving a cup of red raspberry leaf tea.
 Sometimes your body just tells you that you need something.
 One problem: I was in the middle of the woods, half an hour away from a store that might have red raspberry leaf tea.

 But I was a five minute walk from a raspberry patch.